ugniusu/SQL-Queries/readme.md

 This repository contains SQL tasks related to employee job data extraction and reporting.
 The tasks are divided into two parts: **JOB1** and **JOB2**.

+The solution was built and validated on a local setup running MySQL under XAMPP, enabling efficient testing and data management

 ---

 ## JOB1: Retrieve the Most Recent Active Job Record for a Specific Employee